 Vinyl windows are durable, lightweight, and affordable

 Some window frame materials are more ideally suited to specific types of homes or specific types of windows than others.
-For instance, wood makes a lot of sense for arched and specialty windows, because it’s easier to carve unique shapes, while fiberglass is a strong frame option for bay and bow windows.
-But about the best vinyl windows?
+For instance, wood makes a lot of sense for arched and specialty windows because it’s easier to carve unique shapes, while fiberglass is a strong frame option for bay and bow windows.
+But what about the best vinyl windows?

 Below, we’ll review the types of windows for which vinyl often makes the most sense, including double-hung windows, sliding windows, and even picture windows.
 Vinyl is ideal because it’s energy efficient, low maintenance, durable, lightweight, and affordable—but it’s important to weigh vinyl window pros and cons before moving forward.